wenkokke/setup-agda/HACKING.md

       See `./src/setup-haskell.ts`.

-      We determine the compatible GHC versions:

-      - When building with Cabal, we inspect the `tested-with` field in `Agda.cabal`.

-        See `supportedGhcVersions` in `./src/setup-agda/build-from-sdist/cabal.ts`.
+      We determine the compatible GHC versions by inspecting we inspect the `tested-with` field in `Agda.cabal`.
+See `supportedGhcVersions` in `./src/setup-agda/build-from-sdist.ts`.

-      - When building with Stack, we look for `stack-X.Y.Z.yaml` files.

-        See `supportedGhcVersions` in `./src/setup-agda/build-from-sdist/stack.ts`.

       We pick the latest compatible GHC version.